notgamer-modrinth/remob_description/README.md

 **Abilities:**
 - **Immune to projectile.**
+- When health is **above 25**, it will “jumpscare you” by covering your pov with it’s head also blinding and slowing you for 5 seconds, it will only jumpscare you when you are in a close radius and it has a 15 second cooldown
 - When health is **below 25**, the face becomes activated and **increase the attack to 6 and slows down.**
-- Give nearby pillager and vindicator buffes(**speed II and strength I respectively for 30 seconds**) **when health is below 25.**
+- Makes nearby pillagers, vindicators and witches activate their abilities, which can be a powerful threat
-- Explodes on defeat with a burst of smoke which gives slowness II and blidness I for 20 seconds to all entities(except illagers) in a 5 block radius.
+- Explodes on defeat with a burst of smoke which gives slowness II and blindness I for 20 seconds to all entities(except illagers) in a 5 block radius.

 </details>